annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with web server

 You need a web server that forwards HTTP requests to Datenstrom Yellow.
-Your web server has to do three things.
-First it has to forward requests for non existing files/directories to the `yellow.php`.
+Your web server has to do three important things.
+First it has to forward requests for non existing files/folders to the `yellow.php`.
 Second it has to block direct access to the `content` folder with an error page.
 Third it has to block direct access to the `system` folder with an error page.
 Some web servers require additional settings, but this depends very much on the web server and operating system you use.
 It's best to contact your web hosting provider.

 Here's a `.htaccess` example for the Apache web server: